mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 If the column used to display the aggregation have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide how you want to render it.

-This objects contains a `hasCellUnit` which informs you if the current aggregation has the same unit as the rest of this column's data (for instance, if your column is in `$`, does the aggregated value is also in `$` or is it unit-less ?)
+This object contains a `hasCellUnit` which lets you know if the current aggregation has the same unit as the rest of the column's data—for instance, if your column is in `$`, is the aggregated value is also in `$`?

 In the example below, you can see that all the aggregation functions are rendered with the rating UI aside from `size`, because it's not a valid rating: